msirringhaus/msirringhaus.github.io/_posts/2020-2-9-Where-everything-went-wrong.md

 With that sweet, sweet error chain and the resulting error message, you now know where everything goes wrong.
 Not really _why_, though.
 You lack context.
 Luckily, you are not out of context (Note to yourself: You need a drum set for acoustically emphasizing your puns).

-Adding more context is rather easy.
+You have plenty of context to add, and adding it is rather easy.
 Instead of using `#[from]`, you use `#[source]`, which will not implement an automatic conversion function anymore, but keep the error chain intact:

 ```rust
 #[derive(Debug, Error)]